top of page

 Fenugreek is considered to have numerous health benefits according to Ayurvedic and modern medicine.

 This is a lovely rice dish.
-The bitterness of the fenugreek leaves is tempered by the rice and the lime.
+The rice and the lime temper the bitterness of the fenugreek leaves.
 The dish is vibrant both in colour and on the palate.
 It makes for a perfect side dish, with lightly flavoured dishes to complement it.

 For more recipes from this cookbook, click here.